dvinubius/bootcamp-api-ts-goose/README.md

 - ✅ ensure average ratings & cost update correctly
 - ✅ check env globally - if any value is missing don't start the server
 - ✅ catch errors in advancedResults
-- attempt reorganize into feature-oriented directory structure
+- ✅ reorganize into feature-oriented directory structure

-- tests